 The Swiss Geological Society offers an award for the best MSc thesis in Earth Sciences completed at a Swiss academic institution.
 The award consists of a cash prize of CHF 3000

-Applications for the best 2022 MSc thesis, completed between 1 October 2021 and 30 September 2022, should be submitted electronically to Prof. Jörg Hermann, president of the Swiss Geological Society: firstname.lastname@example.org.
+Applications for the 2023 Best MSc Thesis award, completed between 1 October 2022 and 30 September 2023, should be submitted electronically to Prof. Jörg Hermann, president of the Swiss Geological Society: firstname.lastname@example.org.

 2021 Best MSc thesis